What’s this project about?

 - Provides a basis for future opportunities for protecting the resilience of the road and underground services by upgrading the supporting seawalls.

 How the community benefits from the Shared Path

-- Improved sight distance for road users
+- Improved safety for pedestrians, cyclists and other road users

 Where are we at?